 For creating certificates, keys are needed.
 All keys are stored encrypted in the database using the 3DES algorithm.
-The password can be changed for each certificate.
+The password can be changed for each key.
 The password type means:

 All keys carry a use counter which counts the times it is used.
-For new requests or certificates the list of available keys is reduced to the keys with a use counter of 0.
+When creating new requests or certificates the list of available keys is reduced to the keys with a use counter of 0.
+This can be overridden by the checkbox next to the key list.

 For every connected token providing the Key-generate facility an entry in the drop-down menu of the keytypes will be shown.
 It contains the name of the token and the valid key-sizes.

 Keys can be exported by either selecting the key and pressing Export or by using the context-menu.
-This opens a Dialogbox where the following settings can be adjusted:
+It may be chosen to export the key to the clipboard as PEM public, SSH2 public or unencrypted PEM private format.
+In case of a file export a dialogbox opens where next to the filename one of the following formats may be selected:

 The filename is the internal name plus a